Pilar Aymerich and Paula Artés: two committed photographers

 Demonstration against rape and mistreatment.

-Her career, which began in theater and developed in publications such as Serra d’Or, Triunfo, and El País, is marked by this dual condition: witness and active participant.
-She collaborated with Vindicación Feminista and, together with Montserrat Roig, contributed to building a visual and textual memory of cultural resistance.
-As Laura Terré points out, her images reveal “the insolent revolution of bodies,” an insurrection that manifests in the details: a posture, clothing, an expression.
+Her career, which began in theatre and developed in publications such as Serra d’Or, Triunfo, and El País, is marked by this dual condition: witness and active participant.
+She collaborated with Vindicación Feminista and, together with Montserrat Roig, helped to construct a visual and textual memory of cultural resistance.
+As Laura Terré points out, her images reveal “the insolent revolution of bodies”, an insurrection that manifests in the details: a posture, clothing, an expression.
 “Joy is revolutionary,” states Aymerich, and in this joy – full of tension and awareness – the spirit of an era in which everything seemed possible and urgent is condensed.

 Artés's practice stems from exhaustive research and a desire to access restricted spaces to challenge them.
-Previous projects like Forces and Bodies and Submerged Energy already traced this cartography of diffuse power, but in Honor Box the gesture is particularly revealing: it is not about going to a hidden place, but about looking carefully at what is openly displayed.
-As critic Carles Guerra points out, his work "is equivalent to a continuous, in-depth cross-section, to make visible the strata of a diffuse power".
+Previous projects such as Fuerzas y cuerpos and Energia submergida already traced this cartography of diffuse power, but in Palco de honor the gesture is especially revealing: it is not about going to a hidden place, but about looking carefully at what is openly displayed.
+As critic Carles Guerra points out, his work “amounts to a continuous, in-depth cross-section, to make visible the strata of a diffuse power”.

 Work ‘Palco de honor’ at CIFTC.

-Taken together, the project traces a path from the rebelling body to the self-staging system, from the irruption of a collective subjectivity to the persistence of a constantly reinventing power.
+Taken together, the project traces a path from the rebelling body to the self-staging system, from the emergence of a collective subjectivity to the persistence of a power that constantly reinvents itself.
 The two exhibitions that have just opened not only invite us to look, but to take a stand.

 stats